terkelg/skaler/readme.md

 Type: `String`<br>

 A `string` representing the `MIME` type of the content that will be put into the file.
 Defaults to a value of the input [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File).

+## Future

+I'd plan to optimize for even better performacne and smaller code using `offscreenCanvas` and `workers` in the future as browser support gets better.
+I also considered `createImageBitmap()` but it's currently not supported in Safari.

 ## License